gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - If a villager sleeping in a bed is struck by lightning and converts to a witch, the bed maintains the occupied state, despite having no entities within it.
 This will not be obtainable in future versions.

 **1.14**
 - Ender Dragons can be teleported to the overworld.
 This is accomplished by placing end stone blocks at certain nodes in the end, freezing the dragon, and then pushing it through an end portal.
 The ender dragon in the overworld will not be obtainable in future versions.
-- Ender Dragons can be teleported to the overworld.
-This is accomplished by placing end stone blocks at certain nodes in the end, freezing the dragon, and then pushing it through an end portal.
-The ender dragon in the overworld will not be obtainable in future versions.
 - By placing a sign and pasting in text over 65,536 characters, the chunk fails to save and regenerates entirely.
 This allows for many discontinued block configurations.
 The text can be pasted on if the font size is small, possible by using the small font datapack in resources.
 - Expert level farmer villager will sell Speed Suspicious Stew that would last 8 seconds which is not normally obtainable trade or item